 The act of Self-Care is Overlooked by TOO Many!

 … and it’s often considered to be selfish and ego driven by those not ‘in the know’.

 In fact I need you to know this; self-care is necessary and key, to maintaining a healthy mental and emotional state.
 If you began to feel the onset of cold or flu-like symptoms, you would probably stock up on an over the counter remedy and rest until you felt better, right?

 However, when we feel overworked, emotionally drained and mentally burnt out, we are expected to ‘suck it up’ and continue with our everyday lives —

-Like many coaches and entrepreneurs, I tried and failed in our businesses over the years but now, confident that I have found my calling.
-And, with the confidence of this realization came the ability to make ourselves a priority while maintaining a strong working relationship with clients.
+Like many coaches, network marketers and entrepreneurs, I tried and failed in our businesses over the years but now I am confident that I have found my calling.
+And, with the confidence of this realization came the ability to make myself a priority while maintaining a strong working relationship with clients.

-I believe I have mastered a handful of self-care techniques and coping strategies that allow me to deal with the stresses this journey can bring, successfully.
+I believe I have mastered a handful of self-care techniques and coping strategies that allow me to deal with the stresses this journey can bring, and do so successfully.
 More importantly, without ever compromising the care and quality of my communities and clients.

 Mobile phones, Email, and Social Media — you’re Always Connected to Work

 Gone are the days when going home for the night meant leaving work behind.
 This is why you must consciously give yourself permission to relax and practice self-care.
 It’s easy to get lost in your work for sure but eventually, it will catch up with you.

 When you are not making time for yourself it will affect your health and relationships.
 Even giving yourself 20 minutes of peace a day will make BIG changes in your life.